therealdreg/therealdreg.github.io/content/en/docs/How to use/_index.md

 A consequence of the delayed ACK/NACK system is that partial transactions will leave read operations incomplete.

-Here, we setup a read operation ([0xd1) and read a byte (r).
+Here, I setup a read operation ([0xd1) and read a byte (r).
 Since the Buzzpirat has no way of knowing if the next operation will be another read (r) or a stop condition (]), it leaves the ninth bit hanging.
 The warning “*(N)ACK PENDING” alerts you to this state.

 Our next command is another read (r), so the Buzzpirat ACKs the previous read and gets another byte.
 Again, it leaves the (N)ACK bit pending until the next command.